anntzer/pypi2pkgbuild/README.md

 --------------------------

-- Supports wheels (if both a sdist and a wheel is available, prefer the former, except if `-w` is passed).
+- Supports wheels (if both a sdist and a wheel is available, prefer the former, except if `--prefer-wheel` is passed).
-- Resolves dependencies via installation in a temporary virtualenv.
+- Resolves dependencies via installation in a temporary virtualenv, and also creates PKGBUILDs for those that are not available as official packages.
 - Automatically tries to fetch a missing license file from Github, if applicable.
-- Automatically builds the package and run `namcap`.
+- Automatically builds the package (with options given in `--makepkg=...`) and run `namcap`.

 The goal is to make this tool as automated as possible: if all the information to build a package is (reasonably) accessible, this tool should be able to